sydrawat01/bon-apetit/client/README.md

-# :ramen: Ramenrogu frontend with react annd TypeScript
+# :ramen: Ramenrogu frontend with react and TypeScript

 ## :star2: Features